Document

 As per Section 46 of the Environmental Protection Act 1990, the Council can specify where receptacles are placed for collection.
 Whilst every effort will be made to collect bins from directly outside single occupancy dwellings on the kerbside, in some circumstances it may be necessary to implement a collection point which requires the bin to be moved to a specific location for collection day.
 In these circumstances, residents will be contacted to advise of their collection point.

-Once rounds and days are allocated, residents of newly occupied dwellings will be able to download their personalised collections calendar from the Council’s Check your bin collection day webpage.
+Once rounds and days are allocated, residents of newly occupied dwellings will be able to download their personalised collections calendar from our Check your bin collection day page

 2.3 Placing bins out for collection